Alert Text

 STEP 7

-Now that you are licensed, you can register the home study with MARE for access to our matching services.
+Now that you are licensed, you can register the caregiver assessment with MARE for access to our matching services.
 Social workers will match the needs of a child or sibling group with your strengths.
 You will be given all available information about the child so you can make an informed decision about moving forward.
 You and the child will have pre-placement visits and support prior to placement.

 STEP 8